 Limited double taxation agreements cover specific income types and can affect how gains are taxed in different jurisdictions.
 For example the DTA between the UK and the US covers income tax and capital gains tax.
 India’s DTA with the UK gives relief from double taxation.
 This applies to income from employment, property and business.

 Countries with limited DTAs are the US, Australia, Canada, India and France.
 These agreements can reduce tax on gains from selling overseas property so it’s important to know the details and how they apply to you.
+If you have already paid tax abroad, you may be eligible for a foreign tax credit to offset UK Capital Gains Tax, which helps you avoid paying double taxation on the same gain.

 Using limited DTAs will reduce your tax liabilities and comply with tax regulations in both jurisdictions.
 Talking to a tax professional will give you the information and help you navigate the complexities of these agreements and reduce your tax bill.